kristinemlarson/gnssrefl/README.md

 That command will produce [this periodogram summary](tests/p041-l1.png).
 By default, these are L1 data only.
 Note that the x-axis does not go beyond 6 meters.
 This is because you have used the dfeaults which set that.
 Furthermore, you are not able to resolve very small reflector heights, so there are no results shown smaller than 0.5 meters.
+These are periodograms
-THESE ARE PERIODOGRAMS to give you a sense of whether there is a planar reflector below your antenna.
-The fact that the periodograms bunch up around 2 meters means that at this site the antenna phase center is ~ 2 meters.
+to give you a sense of whether there is a planar reflector below your antenna.
+The fact that the peaks in the periodograms bunch up around 2 meters means that at this site the antenna phase center is ~ 2 meters above the ground.
 The colors change as you try different satellites.
 If the data are plotted in gray that means you have a failed reflection.
 The quadrants are Northwest, Northeast and so on.

 If you want to look at L2C data, [try this by invoking -freq 20](tests/p041-l2c.png).